United States 17 min

 Begin by identifying your competitors, your target audience, and their consumer behavior.
 Who has market share?
 How do they communicate with their audience?
 How do customers tend to convert?

-To answer these questions, you will need to rely on multiple resources and potentially even external parties.
-But once you have compiled and analyzed your answers, you will be able to identify opportunities and challenges, and understand what’s viable and what isn’t.
+To answer these questions, you’ll need to rely on multiple resources and potentially even external parties.
+But once you have compiled and analyzed your answers, you’ll be able to identify opportunities and challenges and understand what’s viable and what isn’t.

 From here, you can outline the labor and resources you’ll need, including which roles to hire for and what kind of expertise you’ll require.